San-Diego-Lions/constitution/constitutional_amendments_2025_streamlined.md

 ### **Basic Financial Reporting**
 ```
-The Treasurer shall provide financial summaries to all members at least quarterly (every three months).
 All members have the right to inspect financial records during reasonable business hours with 48-hour notice to the Treasurer.

 Board members must declare any financial interest in transactions exceeding fifty dollars ($50).
 Board members with declared conflicts may not provide approval for related expenditures.
 ```